neurocracy/omnipedia/docs/overview.md

 # Overview

-[Omnipedia](https://omnipedia.app/) is a somewhat complex Drupal site that fully embraces [Composer-driven management](https://www.drupal.org/docs/develop/using-composer) of not just the many third-party Drupal modules, themes, and libraries that we use, but also of our own extensive custom code that spans many custom modules and themes, all of
+[Omnipedia](https://omnipedia.app/) is a relatively complex Drupal site that fully embraces [Composer-driven management](https://www.drupal.org/docs/develop/using-composer) of not just the many third-party Drupal modules, themes, and libraries that we use, but also of our own extensive custom code that spans many custom modules and themes, all of